Frances the Mute: Writing and recording process

 Rodríguez-López arranged and produced the recording sessions himself.
+Unlike De-Loused in the Comatorium, which was recorded in producer Rick Rubin's mansion, sessions for the new album took place in multiple studios, with most tracking done in what Rodríguez-López described as "a shithole… Basically a warehouse with one little air conditioner on its last legs, awful wiring and a console you couldn’t rely on".
 Rather than bring his ideas to the band as a whole and working them out at group rehearsals, he met individually with each player to practice each part one-on-one.
 "We'll sit there and play it forever and slow—real slow—to understand what's happening.
 It's easy to play something fast and loud, but to play it soft and slow takes a certain amount of discipline.
 Then once we understand the part, everyone's free to elaborate—their personalities come out and it's not my part anymore; they get into and give it that swing that I can't give it."

 Rodríguez-López took the additional step of recording the band member separately before layering the various tracks to create each song.
 Drummer Jon Theodore was the first to record his parts, and he spent time arranging and mapping out the songs with Omar and in the process figuring out what the rhythmic structures would be stated on the recording process.
 "This is the first time I've ever been so methodical about recording.
 Normally I would go into the situation with as good an idea as I could, whether that was from performing the songs on tour or having a general road map.
 But this was the first instance where I considered every single hit all the way through, every figure up to and including every change.
 There were no question marks.
 So when I was tracking with the metronome it was just a question of right or wrong."
-An exception of such recording method was the middle section of "Cassandra Gemini", edited from a lengthy jam session.
+An exception to this recording method was the middle section of "Cassandra Gemini", edited from a lengthy jam session.